What is JBOD?

 • Flexibility and Simplicity: JBOD is a simple storage method.
 It enables the integration of disks with various capacities and speeds without requiring an intricate setup or specialized hardware controllers that RAID configurations frequently need.

-• Storage Utilization: Multiple solid-state drives (SSDs) or hard drives are arranged in one enclosure under a JBOD storage architecture, unlike redundant array of independent disks (RAID) systems, which need more complicated data writing procedures.
+• Storage Utilization: Multiple Solid-State Drives (SSDs) or hard drives are arranged in one enclosure under a JBOD storage architecture, unlike redundant arrays of independent disks (RAID) systems, which need more complicated data writing procedures.

 • Cost-effective: Because JBOD uses current disks instead of requiring new hardware or identical drives, it can be less expensive than RAID.